sirthxalot/test-github-features/.github/CONTRIBUTING.md

 You may begin with our [Code of Conduct] in order to understand some rules of expected behaviour.

+> **Note**
+> This software is not an official Laravel product nor does it have
+> any relationship with its contributors.

+> **Warning**
+> This software is not an official Laravel product nor does it have
+> any relationship with its contributors.

 Fundamental Terminology
 --------------------------------------------------------------------------------